Skien Municipality: Music and entertainment

-In the summer of 2009 Elton John held a concert at the new Skagerak Arena, the soccer pitch for the local soccer team Odd Grenland.
+In the summer of 2009 Elton John held a concert at the new Skagerak Arena, the soccer pitch for the local footfall team Odd.
 Next to Skagerak Arena is Stevneplassen, where car shows, concerts, flea markets and the annual "Handelsstevnet" – a trade fair with entertainment and a small amusement park – are held.
 The Handelsstevnet was closed down after the annual fair in 2011.

 In Skotfoss, a small suburb of Skien further up the Telemark Canal, concerts are held at Løveid Sluser.
 There are plans to hold cultural events and concerts at Klosterøya (a downtown graffiti park).

 Amusement parks

 There are no local amusement parks in Skien.
 Lekeland was a small amusement park for children just outside the town, but it closed in 2008.
 Every year there is a traveling carnival with rides and merry-go-arounds for a week, in "Stevneplassen".
 There is an indoor waterpark and a big outdoor climbing park in Skien Fritidspark.